HJBerwick/HJBerwick.github.io/_posts/2024-04-23-Finding-Prime-Numbers-With-Python.md

 >> {4, 6, 8, 10, 12, 14, 16, 18, 20}
 ```

-This brings us to the key functionality we referenced above, which really underpins our approach.This functionality is the **difference_update** method for sets which will remove any elements from our set that are also found to be present in a comparison set.
+This brings us to the key functionality we referenced above, which really underpins our approach.
+This functionality is the **difference_update** method for sets which will remove any elements from our set that are also found to be present in a comparison set.
 For our purposes, this means we can remove any values from our **number_range** set which are also listed as **multiples** of our previously found prime number.
 Given that these multiples are divisible by more than just themselves and 1, we know they are not prime and so we can happily discard these values.

 Before we apply the **difference_update**, we can visually compare our two sets.